-NOTE: If, while a resident, you had income taxed by two or more other states, a separate computation should be made on a multiple state credit schedule (RI-1040NR-MU).
+NOTE: If, while a resident, you had income taxed by two or more other states, make a separate calculation using Form RI-1040NR-MU which can be found on page 11 of this booklet.

 RI CHECK-OFF CONTRIBUTIONS SCHEDULE

 NOTE: These checkoff contributions will increase your tax due or reduce your refund.
 All checkoff contributions are voluntary.